StorySDK/web-sdk/README.md

 StorySDK is an open-source SDK and web service that makes it easy to create and integrate video stories and onboarding into mobile apps and websites.
 It provides a powerful solution for implementing story-based experiences similar to those found in major banking and social media apps, but accessible to indie developers without contracts, sales calls, or unnecessary hassle.

+> **Please note:** StorySDK Core is built on React and requires it to be present in your project.
+React is NOT bundled with the library, including the CDN version.
+Detailed information is in the [Installation](#installation) section.

 This SDK is part of the StorySDK platform, which is available at [storysdk.com](https://storysdk.com).

 ## Features